From patio to plate: Grow your own meat-free mince!

 Plant-based food company The Meatless Farm Co has worked with scientists and horticulturalists to spearhead the innovation.
 Its CEO is Rob Woodall.
 He comments: “We wanted to find a way to make plant-based eating as easy as possible for those looking to start making the switch away from meat, whether for health, environment or lifestyle reasons.

-“We already sell a range of tasty, easy to use plant-based mince and burgers which can be incorporated into family meal occasions instead of meat-based alternatives.
+“We already sell a range of tasty, easy to use plant-based ground and burgers which can be incorporated into family meal occasions instead of meat-based alternatives.
 We’ve now taken that one step further by developing a plant that enables you to grow your own meat-free mince at home in your garden, which, once harvested, allows you to create delicious, guilt-free dishes in your kitchen.
 It’s the ultimate patio-to-plate meat-free solution for those looking to make the switch.”